 'Blackjack Choir' (Capitol Records, 1977) / B.B.
 King (Wednesday 16 September 1925 - Thursday 14 May 2015) played guitar on this album, marking the first time the legendary bluesman had ever recorded in Nashville

 'Ain't It Something' (Capitol Records, 1977)

-Rolling Stone and other music publications declared these albums American classics.
+Rolling Stone, along with other music publications, declared all of these albums as American classics.

-During the 1980s, James Talley recorded two albums that were released by Germany-based Bear Family Records; 'American Originals' (Bear Family Records, 1985) and 'Love Songs And The Blues' (Bear Family Records, 1989).
+During the 1980s, James Talley recorded two albums, both of which were released by Germany-based Bear Family Records; 'American Originals' (Bear Family Records, 1985) and 'Love Songs & The Blues' (Bear Family Records, 1989).

-In 2006, James Talley's acclaimed first Capitol album, 'Got No Bread, No Milk, No Money, But We Sure Got A Lot of Love', was reissued in a 30th Anniversary edition and was named in the Top 10 reissues of 2006 by No Depression magazine and The Nashville Scene.
+In 2006, James Talley's acclaimed first Capitol Records album, 'Got No Bread, No Milk, No Money, But We Sure Got a Lot of Love' (Capitol Records, 1976), was re-issued in a spacial 30th anniversary edition and was named in the Top 10 re-issues of 2006 by both No Depression Magazine and The Nashville Scene.

-James Talley performed twice at the White House for President Jimmy Carter and at the Smithsonian Institution; he has also performed in other concert venues around the United States and in Europe.
+James Talley performed twice at The White House for President Jimmy Carter and at The Smithsonian Institution; James Talley has also performed in other concert venues around the United States and in Europe.

 At the time of the acquisition of this 'Peer's Quote' about Gene Watson, in July 2006, James Talley was residing in Nashville.

 • Visit James Talley's Official Site at jamestalley.com